 - Download the Kindle edition.

-- Download the Audible audiobook, read by Janine Birkett, or order it on CD from the Reading House, who also stock the Large Print edition.
+- Download the Audible audiobook, read by Janine Birkett, or order it on CD from the Reading House in a choice of audio formats (also in a Large Print edition, pictured above).

 "Everyone will be talking about Ann Cleeves next February when ITV screens a four-part mini-series starring Brenda Blethyn about unkempt pig-headed detective Vera Stanhope and her legal back-up team...
 The use of commonplace images and everyday situations masks the ingenious plotline and leads to a thrilling and unexpected finale."